cybernerddd/Web-app-hacking/sqli/lab.md

 ERROR: invalid input syntax for type integer: `"no550cvei33s1g0wogji"`
 ```
 This leaked the administrator password.

 ---
-**Results:**
+Results:
-//The password `no550cvei33s1g0wogji` was used to log in successfully as administrator, completing the lab.
+The password `no550cvei33s1g0wogji` was used to log in successfully as administrator, completing the lab.
 *Practice lab from PortSwigger Academy — documented by @cybernerddd*
----